 School:Education and Social Care

-Health and social care
+Areas of Expertise: Health and social care

 Dr Nhlanganiso Nyathi is a highly motivated and results oriented professional, with education, training and post-qualifying experience, in social work practice, as an academic, researcher, manager and leader in both, statutory and non-statutory corporate settings, in the UK and Southern Africa.
 Most of his post-qualifying social work practice experience is in the area of children and families social work, and child protection in particular, which he's very passionate about.

-Prior to being appointed as a Senior Lecturer at Anglia Ruskin University, Nhlanganiso was Review Manager with the Safeguarding and Standards Unit of the Cambridgeshire County Council.
+Prior to being appointed as a Principal Lecturer at Anglia Ruskin University, Nhlanganiso was Review Manager with the Safeguarding and Standards Unit of the Cambridgeshire County Council.
 In that role he was responsible for coordinating planning and ensuring continuous quality improvement through monitoring and reviewing inter-professional safeguarding systems.
 In addition he was also an independent reviewing officer (IRO) for looked after children.